Languages Other Than English

-This document, as with those listed below, contains an overview covering Why Teach Languages, practices, core standards and more as well as the syllabus and support materials.
+The document, as with those below, has an overview on Why Teach Languages ?, practices, core standards, the syllabus, support materials.
 Other languages include French; German; Indonesian; and Italian, as alphabetic languages and Japanese and Chinese as non-alphabetic languages.

 - East Melbourne Language Centre